MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Archive/Compress-Archive.md

 the compression algorithm specified by the **CompressionLevel** parameter.

 The `Compress-Archive` cmdlet uses the **System.IO.Compression.ZipArchive** API to compress files.
 The API limits the maximum file size to 2GB.
-For more information, see [System.IO.Compression.ZipArchive](xref:System.IO.Compression.ZipArchive).
+The .NET API works with files that conform to the official ZIP file format specification by PKWARE Inc. For more information, see [System.IO.Compression.ZipArchive](xref:System.IO.Compression.ZipArchive).

 > [!NOTE]